Skip to content

 Manifests that contain no matching files, determined using either file counts or partition summaries, may be skipped.

-For each manifest, scan predicates, which filter data rows, are converted to partition predicates, which filter data and delete files.
-These partition predicates are used to select the data and delete files in the manifest.
-This conversion uses the partition spec used to write the manifest file.
+For each manifest, scan predicates, which filter data rows, are converted to partition predicates, which filter partition tuples.
+These partition predicates are used to select relevant data files, delete files, and deletion vector metadata.
+Conversion uses the partition spec that was used to write the manifest file regardless of the current partition spec.

 Scan predicates are converted to partition predicates using an inclusive projection: if a scan predicate matches a row, then the partition predicate must match that row’s partition.
 This is called inclusive [1] because rows that do not match the scan predicate may be included in the scan by the partition predicate.